Measures

 Tip

-Every program evaluated by Topos is measured along three independent Quality Pillars.
+Every program evaluated by Topos is measured along four independent Quality Pillars.
 These pillars are the generators for the Quality Medals you can earn.
 Topos never collapses these into a single number — you always see which pillar is the problem.

 1. The SIMPLE Pillar (Code Complexity)